 Tackling workplace discrimination

-Almost one in ten non-UK nationals have quit a job because they didn’t fit in, according to recent study.
+Almost one in ten non-UK nationals have quit a job because they didn’t fit in, according to a recent study.
 Fighting prejudice or bias is not a simple matter, but nobody deserves to have their professional success undermined by discrimination, in whatever form.

 If you are receiving comments or experiencing situations that make you feel uncomfortable, Agnes Nagy first recommends attempting to reach an understanding on an individual basis.
-“These cheeky comments always come up—’Oh, maybe we have a language barrier’ or something—but it’s more in private settings, in a pub or somewhere else.
-If it goes back to the workplace, then I would rather take that person on a one-on-one basis and say, ‘Okay, look, is there anything else behind that kind of behaviour?’”
+“These cheeky comments always come up—’Oh, maybe we have a language barrier or something—but it’s more in private settings, in a pub or somewhere else.
+If it goes back to the workplace, then I would rather take that person on a one-on-one basis and say, ‘Okay, look, is there anything else behind that kind of behavior?’”

 Know your rights